Ishaan-Datta/AWS-Deployment/README.md

 └── outputs.tf
 ```

-#### **Network Configuration**:
+#### **Network Architecture**:

-The network configuration makes heavy use of Terraform modules to dynamically generate and distribute resources such as subnets, NAT gateways and node isntance groups across availability zones to ensure high availability of the application.
+The network architecture makes heavy use of Terraform modules to dynamically generate and distribute resources such as subnets, NAT gateways and node isntance groups across availability zones to ensure high availability of the application.
 The network configuration is designed to be modular and scalable, allowing for easy customization and expansion as needed, enabling upto 5 availability zones to be specified for the deployment.
 To maintain a private network topology for security the following network resources are provisioned:
 - VPC (Virtual Private Cloud): Configured with both public and private subnets to segregate internet-facing and internal services.
 - Public Subnets: Subnets with routes to the Internet Gateway (IGW) that host resources like Load balancers and services that need to be accessible from the public internet are typically configured in public subnets.
 - Private Subnets: Isolates backend microservices from public internet, adding a layer of security by strictly allowing access by resources within the VPC such as the loadbalancer in the public subnet or outbound traffic through controlled access points like NAT gateways.